runxiyu/forge/README.md

 ### Authentication and authorization

-Anonymous SSH and HTTPS read access should be possible for public repos.
-All other Git access should be done via SSH public keys.
+Anonymous SSH and HTTPS read access is possible for public repos.
+Git write access is done via SSH public keys.
 We use a baked-in SSH implementation.

 The native API may be authenticated in the transport layer (e.g. TLS client certificates or UNIX domain socket authentication), via passwords, and via challenge-response mechanisms including SSH keys.
 SASL may be considered.

-The web interface will have a dedicated login screen.
-Connections are set as keepalive, and sessions are tracked across a kept-alive connection; optionally, a user may click "remember me with a cookie" in the login screen.
+The web interface has a dedicated login screen.
+Logins are remembered with cookies.
+A dropdown box shall be available to select the time the user wishes to remain logged in.

 Commit validation based on SSH signature validation will be implemented.
-PGP patch validation may be considered.

 ### Federated authentication